 “People are increasingly looking to leave expensive coastal metros like New York, San Francisco and Los Angeles,” said Redfin chief economist Daryl Fairweather.
 “Lower mortgage rates have made buying a home more affordable, but not affordable enough for typical homebuyers contending these areas’ sky-high home prices and taxes.
 The homebuyers who are heading out of town in search of affordability don’t just want to save a few hundred dollars per month, they want to save thousands of dollars per month, and the only way to achieve that kind of cost savings is to move somewhere more affordable.”

-Joe Vranich can be reached confidentially at 800-508-5138 to explore whether the program makes sense for your company regardless of what state you are located in.
+Joe Vranich can be reached confidentially at 800-508-5138 to explore whether a relocation makes sense for your company regardless of what state you are located in.
 It is a no-fee, no-obligation consultation.

 Joe of Spectrum Location Solutions understands California’s perennially difficult business environment and his writings about the topic have been recognized by The Economist, Wall Street Journal, Investor’s Business Daily, CNBC, Forbes and countless other media outlets.